nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_immunization.md

 This indicates the source of a secondary reported record.

 This provides additional context to the source of the immunisation record where it is not based on information from the person who administered the vaccine.
-This can be absent if the record is NOT from a primary source, but the origin of the record is otherwise not recorded / known.
+The <code>reportOrigin</code> element can be absent if the record is NOT from a primary source, but the origin of the record is otherwise not recorded / known.

 This **MUST NOT** be included where <code>primarySource</code> is <code>true</code>.